This article was first published on August 29, 2003.

 "Big deal," you mutter.
 Well, it can be a big deal.
 Investing in 1256 contracts allows for a "blended" maximum tax rate on gains of only 23%.
 That's because 60% of the gain is taxed at a preferred capital-gain rate of 15%.

 Consider the taxpayer in the 35% bracket.
 If this taxpayer has a net short-term gain from an ETF in the amount of $3,000, the tax on this gain will amount to $1,050.
-But if that same taxpayer generated a gain from a broad-based equity index option, that same $3,000 gain will only be taxed at $690 -- a tax savings of $360.
+But if that same taxpayer generated a gain from a broad-based equity index option, that same $3,000 gain will be taxed at only $690 -- a tax savings of $360.

-This gambit doesn't only apply to higher-bracket taxpayers.
+This gambit doesn't apply only to higher-bracket taxpayers.
 An investor in the 25% bracket who realizes a $3,000 short-term gain in an ETF will pay $750 in taxes.
 But a $3,000 gain on a Section 1256 equity index option contract will result in just $660 in taxes.
 While the total tax savings (in real dollars) might not sound significant, it still represents a savings of about 14%.
 If I told you that you could slash your taxes by 14%, you'd listen, right?

 What exactly are broad-based equity index options?
 They are basically options that have nine or more components and meet certain weighting conditions.
 The bottom line is that the overwhelming majority of exchange-traded index options now count as "broad-based."
 These aren't obscure indexes.
 They include the Dow 10 Index, the Dow Jones Industrial Average, the Dow Jones Transportation Average, the Dow Jones Utility Average, the Russell 2000 Index, the Standard & Poor's 100 Index, the Standard & Poor's 500 Index, and many others.